Go Back

 Kohakutou (Edible Crystal Candy)

-With its colorful and transparent appearance resembling crystals or gems, Kohakutou is a traditional Japanese candy that has recently regained popularity in Japan, thanks to its Instagram-worthy qualities.
-Experience the unique texture of its crispy exterior and jelly-like interior, often referred to as 'edible crystals.'
+With its colorful, translucent appearance that resembles crystals or gems, Kohakutou is a traditional Japanese candy that has recently regained popularity in Japan, thanks to its Instagram-worthy appeal.
+Experience the unique texture of its crispy exterior and jelly-like interior—often referred to as "edible crystals."

 No ratings yet